uclahs-cds/pipeline-call-mtSNV/README.md

 ### 1. Extract mt DNA with BAMQL

-BAMQL is a package or query language which the Boutros lab published ( https://doi.org/10.1186/s12859-016-1162-y ) a few  years back and is dedicated to extracting reads from BAM files.
+BAMQL is a package or query language which the Boutros lab [published](https://doi.org/10.1186/s12859-016-1162-y) and is dedicated to extracting reads from BAM files.
 Why would you use BAMQL vs other methods you might ask? well the main benefit is readability and ease of use.
-Obviously there are various ways of extracting reads, you can use SamTools in the Perl language or pysam inpython, sambasa,  but these way you go about is not the most straight forward , has low readiability and is very prone to user because: the user must indicate which bit flags they require not using names, but the numeric values of those flags.
+Obviously there are various ways of extracting reads, you can use SAMTools in the Perl language or pysam inpython, sambasa,  but these way you go about is not the most straight forward , has low readiability and is very prone to user because: the user must indicate which bit flags they require not using names, but the numeric values of those flags.

 ### 2. Align mtDNA with MToolBox
 ![flowchart_mtoolbox_overview](flowchart_mtoolbox_overview.png)

 So once we have mitochondrial reads extracted we proceed to Mtoolbox which can accept as input raw data or prealigned reads.

-In both cases, reads are mapped/remapped by the mapExome.py script which we can choose the mitochondrial reference genome we want to use. either onto the Reconstructed Sapiens Reference Sequence (RSRS) or the revised Cambridge Reference Sequence (rCRS).
-Our lab uses the rCRS since it is more commonly used.
-Additional information found here (https://haplogrep.i-med.ac.at/2014/09/08/rcrs-vs-rsrs-vs-hg19/)
+In both cases, reads are mapped/remapped by the mapExome.py script to a mitochondrial reference genome.
+The current pipeline uses the Reconstructed Sapiens Reference Sequence (RSRS).
+Additional information found [here](https://haplogrep.i-med.ac.at/2014/09/08/rcrs-vs-rsrs-vs-hg19/)

-Subsequently, reads mapped on mtDNA are realigned onto the nuclear genome (GRCh37/hg19), this is done to discard Nuclear mitochondrial Sequences (NumtS;  and amplification artifacts which might be present.
-The resulting Sequence Alignment/Map (SAM) file is then processed for ins/dels realignment around a set of known ins/dels, and processed for putative PCR duplicates removal.
+Subsequently, after reads mapped on mtDNA, the nuclear reference genome is used to discard Nuclear mitochondrial Sequences (NumtS);  and amplification artifacts which might be present.
+The resulting Sequence Alignment/Map (SAM) file is then processed for ins/dels realignment with additional putative PCR duplicates removal.
 This step generates a dataset of highly reliable mitochondrial aligned reads.

-### 3. Call mtSNV with MitoCaller
+### 3. Call mtSNV with mitoCaller

-Due to the similarities between nuclear and mitochondrial DNA we can use some of the same approaches in variant calling we use for nuclear DNA with a couple modifications which is what mitocaller incorporates.

-Variant identification for nuclear DNA, commonly uses a likelihood-based model to combine information from sequence reads and predict the genotype with the highest posterior probability at a site.

-But mtDNA analysis is one of a number of instances) in which scoring allelic variation is more complicated, because there are more than the three discrete genotype states found in nuclear DNA.
-Instead of having two copies of each autosome (chromosomes 1–22), human cells have 100–10,000 separate copies of mtDNA, and different copies of mtDNA may differ in DNA sequence at any base.

-Thus, the conventional nuclear DNA variant caller must be adapted to identify mtDNA variants within this context and modified to allow for allele fractions (i.e., heteroplasmic levels) at a variant site to vary across individuals.
+While human diploid cells have two copies of each chromosome, human cells can have a varying quantity of mtDNA ranging from 100-10,000 seperate copies.
+Moreover mtDNA is circular, and it is possible to have heterogeneity at the same base within the mtDNA DNA in the same cell.
+This means that the general approaches used for variant calling in nuclear DNA must be modified to take in these additional paramaters.

+[mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a package which uses a mitochondria specific algorithm to identify mtDNA variants. mitoCaller incorporates sequencing error rates at each base while allowing allele fractions at variant sites to differ across individuals.
+Furthermore, the package estimates the copy number of mtDNA in the cell.

+Further literature on the likelihood-based mode, how circularity is handled, and how mtDNA copy number is estimated can be found [here](https://doi.org/10.1371/journal.pgen.1005306)

-### 4. Convert MitoCaller output with Mito2VCF
+### 4. Convert mitoCaller output with Mito2VCF

-mitoCaller2vcf converts results from mitoCaller to vcf format as the output of MitoCaller is a .tsv file.
+mitoCaller2vcf converts results from mitoCaller to vcf format as the output of mitoCaller is a .tsv file and must be processed to increase legibility.

 ### 5. Call Heteroplasmy on Paired Samples